Are you facilitating in-person workshops?

 What’s the difference between classroom programs and community workshops?

-TREE Classrooms is a character education program designed for students in grades one to six, that and aligns with grade-specific Ontario curriculum.
-In Classroom programs, our facilitators will visit your classroom for five consecutive weeks.
-Classroom programs include evaluation rubrics, and additional resources for your classroom.
+TREE Classrooms is a program designed for students in kindergarten to eight that align with grade-specific Ontario curriculum.
+In Classroom programs, our facilitators will lead activities with your classroom for five consecutive weeks.
+Classroom programs include additional resources for your classroom.

 TREE Community programs are tailored to your group of youth, from ages 6 to 24.
 We have worked with camps, leadership teams, churches, school retreats, and high school conferences.
-Choose from one of our previously run workshops, or contact us to design a peace, justice, or conflict resolution workshop for your group.
+Choose from one of our previously run workshops, or get in touch to design a peace, justice, or conflict resolution workshop for your group.